Zbuser93/SpiralTorsionSpringOptimizer/README.md

 Settings:
 1. _r<sub>max</sub>_
-    - The maximum allowable radius of the spring.
-Measured from origin to the middle of the end of the spring (does not account for spring thickness)
+    - The maximum allowable outer radius of the spring (does not account for spring thickness)
 2. _r<sub>C</sub>_
     - The radius of the center pad of the spring (the part which connects to or contains the center axle)
 3. _p<sub>0</sub>_
-    - The distance between spring coils at MD state
+    - Gap between spring coils at MD state
 4. _Δθ<sub>opt</sub>_
     - Desired range of motion of the spring from preload state to MD state
 5. _τ<sub>pre</sub>_